 4) Educating Youth About the Importance of Well-Child Care

 Throughout the SBHC Adolescent Well-Care project, OPIP developed and disseminated a number of youth-centered educational materials that provide information about why well-care is important, what to expect, and the unique role that SBHCs can play in providing well-child care.
 These materials were developed with input and collaboration from adolescents and the SBHC pilot sites, and were disseminated into the community to enhance education and awareness on well-care.
-Please click here to access to these educational tools and resources.
+Please click here to access these educational tools and resources.

 5) Care Coordination for Children with Health Complexity (including adolescents)

-OPIP has led a number of efforts with practices and health systems to improve care for Children and Youth with Special Health Care Needs (CYSHCN), which have included adolescents and included models related to adolescent transition.
+OPIP led a number of efforts with practices and health systems to improve care for Children and Youth with Special Health Care Needs (CYSHCN), which included adolescents and included models related to adolescent transition.
 Specifically, OPIP has supported practices by developing curriculum, implementation methods, and practice-facilitation support in the following relevant topic areas: 1) Identifying CYSHCN, 2) Pre-visit Planning, 3) Shared Care Plans for CYSHCN, and 4) Referral tracking and care coordination with community-based systems.
 To access additional information on this project, please click here.